jmiramont/benchmarks_eusipco2023/README.md

 ### Matlab-based method

-Benchmarking Matlab-implemented methods is possible thanks to the incorporated [Matlab's Python engine](https://fr.mathworks.com/help/matlab/matlab-engine-for-python.html), that allows communication between python and a Matlab's session.

 The Matlab function implementing your method must have a particular signature.
 For example, for a method with two input parameters should be:

 ```matlab